Copyright © 2023 LOCALIIZ | All rights reserved

 Header images courtesy of @remi_bx_hk and @awfarrari (via Instagram)

-Take a break from online classes or Zoom meetings for an in-person and in-depth dive into the history and (literal) make-up of Hong Kong!
+Go for an in-person, in-depth dive into the history and (literal) make-up of Hong Kong!
 Declared an official UNESCO Global Geopark and considered the perfect geology classroom, Ma Shi Chau promises a great crash course in its short stretch.
 And for those looking for a quiet and quaint getaway, trade the hustle and bustle of the city for the quiet and quaint ways of Sam Mun Tsai.
 Here’s your guide to Ma Shi Chau in Tai Mei Tuk, Hong Kong’s Permian rock garden.

 Hong Kong, which literally translates into “Fragrant Harbor,” was originally a series of fishing villages.
 Visitors coming through Sam Mun Tsai can catch a glimpse of old Hong Kong, where residents still utilise wire cages to catch fish that they later preserve by drying in the sun.